Documentation

 [Cum26]

-Verification theorems for the cross-linguistic nonfuture downstream generalization from [Cum26].
-Paradigm data lives in Fragment files; this file imports them and proves the empirical predictions.
+Verification theorems for the cross-linguistic nonfuture-downstream generalization of [Cum26].
+Paradigm data (the paper's tables (17)–(20) and (22)) lives in the Fragment files; this file imports them and proves the empirical predictions.

 Nonfuture paradigm entries (across all languages).